tracetheheat/tracetheheat.github.io/_posts/2020-10-11-future-of-the-escooter.md

 ---
 E-scooter sharing schemes are gaining popularity throughout the various cities around the globe over the last years.
 However, their popularity, which is based on the development of the sharing economy triggered by technological innovations, is twofold.

-> Check out this map of free floating micro-mobility sharing chemes made by Augustin Friedel https://maphub.net/Augustin/micro
+> Check out this [map of free floating micro-mobility sharing schemes](https://maphub.net/Augustin/micro) made by Augustin Friedel

 On the one hand, the e-scooter represent convenient, individual, flexible and pro-ecological means of transport.
 An attractive alternative to the car is thus by many city planning authorities perceived as an essential tool of transition towards sustainable mobility development.